 KRAKOW, Poland – Poland’s territorial defense strategy has always been about one overriding threat: Russia.
 And with Russian forces massing at the Ukrainian border, the government in Warsaw is stepping up its rhetoric about new weapons and increased spending.
 Having already bought 48 F-16 Block 52+ aircraft, Poland has established itself as the leading force in modernization among the new NATO countries.
 It has also been fighting alongside U.S. forces in Iraq and Afghanistan for ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Poland Talks Tough On Military Modernization".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Poland Talks Tough On Military Modernization".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.